Showing posts with label PD - platformers. Show all posts

 Stick with it and, after many pointless deaths, you will get the hang of things.
 Use your gun to gas these critters to Hell - they take a few hits!
 Enjoy their cute expressions but hurry up because they need to die before the time limit expires.
 The controls feel nice but are too slow, especially when trying to turn around in the frantic heat of battle.
 Interestingly, there is support for two players which adds a whole new level.

 So what about the graphics and sounds?
 Well, I couldn't ever be too judgmental about the aesthetics of any shareware game but Hoog has already set that bar impossibly high.
-However, Pop! does have nice graphics and there are some neat touches - like your death.
+However, Pop! has nice graphics with some neat touches - like your death.
 The colours are a little off so I think a better use of the palette should have been made, especially when monsters blend into the scenery and your gun's bubbles are invisible against the background sky.
 Music is DMA and in stereo but sadly very little audio is heard during gameplay...

 Go on, grab yourself Golden Dawn's disk via Demozoo, and take a look at this screenshot...